What Is Structural Load?

 Load Application

-The uniformly distributed loads are given in the above table shall be used as static load over the entire area of the floor under consideration and the portion of the floor area whichever produces a critical effect on the structural members which is provided in design codes.
+The uniformly distributed loads given in the above table shall be used as static load over the entire area of the floor under consideration and the portion of the floor area whichever produces a critical effect on the structural members which is provided in design codes.

 Imposed Loads on Various Types of Roofs